Table of Contents

 Step 3: Check your email id for a verification link from the authority.

-Step 4: Once your details are verified, you can sign in.
+Step 4: Once your details are verified, you can sign in to the TNREGINET portal.

 Step 5: A registered user can now go to ‘E-services’ tab on the homepage > Encumbrance Certificate > Search and apply EC.